BadlionClient/BadlionClientModAPI/readme.md

 #### Schematica printer mode

-By default, Schematica printer cannot be turned on servers.
+By default, Schematica printer cannot be enabled on servers.
 You need to specify that your server allows it using this API, like in this example :

 ```json